Stephanorhinus kirchbergensis: Chronology

 The earliest definitive records of the species are from Zhoukoudian Locality 13, near Beijing in northern China at around the Early-Middle Pleistocene transition approximately 800,000 years ago.
 Stephanorhinus yunchuchenensis from Shanxi, China, likely represents a junior synonym of S. kirchbergensis, its precise age is uncertain, but it has been suggested to date to the late Early Pleistocene.
-S. kirchbergensis appears in Europe during the early Middle Pleistocene between 700,000 and 600,000 years ago, where early on it coexisted with another Stephanorhinus species, S. hundsheimensis.
+S. kirchbergensis first appeared in Europe during the early Middle Pleistocene between 700,000 and 600,000 years ago, where early on it coexisted with another Stephanorhinus species, S. hundsheimensis.

 During the Last Glacial Period, the species range contracted.
 The timing of its extinction in Europe is uncertain, though it postdates the end of the Last Interglacial around 115,000 years ago.
 Radiocarbon dated remains from the Altai Mountains date to around 40,000 years ago.
 The youngest reliable records in China are from the Rhino Cave in Hubei, which is early Late Pleistocene in age.
 Though less definitive remains are known from near Harbin in Heilongjiang, which are thought to be 20,000 years in age.
 Records from Migong Cave just south of the Yangtze River in the Three Gorges area in northeastern Chongqing are suggested to date to MIS 2 (29,000-14,000 years ago).